Americans Abroad: Weekend roundup

 Bundesliga

-Weston McKennie, Schalke — In Schalke’s first game of the season, the midfielder started and played 85 minutes in the 0-0 draw against Borussia Monchengladbach.
+Weston McKennie, Schalke — Early signs indicate McKennie will, once again, be a vital piece at Schalke.
+On Saturday, the midfielder started and played all 90 minutes in his side’s 3-0 to Bayern Munich.

-Zack Steffen, Alfredo Morales, Fortuna Dusseldorf — Steffen and Morales started and went all 90 minutes in Fortuna Dusseldorf’s praiseworthy win against Werder Bremen.
-Steffen, in particular, put his unquestioned shot-stopping abilities to use.
-The Bundesliga debutant finished with nine saves.
+Zack Steffen and Alfredo Morales, Fortuna Dusseldorf — Steffen and Morales started and went all 90 minutes in Fortuna Dusseldorf’s 3-1 loss to Bayer Leverkusen.
+Morales was Fortuna’s lone bright spot, scoring his first goal of the season.

-Josh Sargent, Werder Bremen — The 19-year-old saw some minutes on the field, coming off the bench in the 83rd minute.
+Josh Sargent, Werder Bremen — The 19-year-old stayed on the bench in Werder Bremen’s 3-2 loss to Hoffenheim.

-Fabian Johnson, Borussia Mönchengladbach — Johnson is not slated to be a constant starter for Mönchengladbach this season, at least that’s what Saturday showed us.
-The 31-year-old only played 27 minutes.
+Fabian Johnson, Borussia Mönchengladbach — Johnson, who didn’t start last week, started and played 81 minutes in Mönchengladbach’s 3-1 win over Mainz.

-Timmy Chandler, Eintracht Frankfurt — Chandler made the 18 but did not play for Eintracht Frankfurt in their 1-0 win over Hoffenheim.
+Timmy Chandler, Eintracht Frankfurt — In his first minutes of the new season, Chandler recorded an assist in Frankfurt’s 2-1 loss to RB Leipzig.
+The fullback played 13 minutes on Sunday.

 Honorable Mentions: